jackieju/abap2ruby/README.md

      assert()
 </pre>

 But it's actually an empty call.
-So you can add the parameter from parsing
+So you can add more work in abap.atg

 <pre>
 stASSERT = "ASSERT" [ ["ID" identifier (.cp[:id]=prevString.)["SUBKEY" identifier(.cp[:subkey]=prevString.)]]